What we know about the young missionaries and religious leader killed in Haiti

 “I’ve never felt this kind of pain,” he said.
 “Most of you know my daughter and son-in-law Davy and Natalie Lloyd are full time missionaries in Haiti.
 They were attacked by gangs this evening and were both killed.
 They went to Heaven together.
 Please pray for my family we desperately need strength.
 And please pray for the Lloyd family as well.
 I have no other words for now.”

-The families also received condolences from former President Donald Trump, who spoke on Saturday at the Libertarian National Convention in Washington, D.C., and called it a “very, very sad moment.”
+On Saturday, the families received condolences from former President Donald Trump, who spoke at the Libertarian National Convention in Washington, D.C., and called it a “very, very sad moment.”

 Associated Press writer Summer Ballentine in Columbia, Missouri, contributed.